-• First, the Act allows states to obtain a waiver, beginning in 2011, of the state matching requirement under the NCHIP grant program, if a state provides at least 90 percent of its records identifying persons in specified prohibited categories;
+- First, the Act allows states to obtain a waiver, beginning in 2011, of the state matching requirement under the NCHIP grant program if a state provides at least 90 percent of its records identifying persons in specified prohibited categories; - Second, the Act authorizes grant programs described herein, which, pursuant to the act, are being administered consistent with NCHIP, for state executive and judicial agencies to establish and upgrade information automation and identification technologies for timely submission of final criminal record dispositions and other information relevant to NICS checks; and

-- Second, the Act authorizes grant programs described herein, which, pursuant to the Act, are being administered consistent with NCHIP, for state executive and judicial agencies to establish and upgrade information automation and identification technologies for timely submission of final criminal record dispositions and other information relevant to NICS checks; and - Finally, the Act provides for discretionary and mandatory Byrne Justice Assistance Grant (JAG) program funding penalties, unless the penalties are waived by the Attorney General for good cause.
+• Finally, the Act provides for discretionary and mandatory Byrne Justice Assistance Grant (JAG) program funding penalties, unless the penalties are waived by the Attorney General for good cause.
 The penalties are specified in relation to meeting record completeness requirements and the time lapsed from January 8, 2008, when NIAA was enacted.
 As of January 2011, 3 percent could be withheld if records were less than 50 percent complete.
 In 2013, 4 percent may be withheld if records are less than 70 percent complete.
 In 2018, 5 percent shall be withheld if the records are less than 90 percent complete, unless the Attorney General waives the penalty upon a finding that a State is making a reasonable effort to comply with the NIAA.
+[Note: No penalties or waivers have been imposed to date.]

-Program goals
+Program Goals